 Store at 25°C (77°F); excursions permitted to 15-30°C (59-86°F).
 [See USP Controlled Room Temperature]

-Product of Switzerland.
 Finished Product Manufactured by: Kemwell Pvt.
 Ltd., Bangalore, India.
-Manufactured for: Janssen Therapeutics, Division of Janssen Products, LP.
-Titusville, NJ 08560.
-Revised: December 2012
+Manufactured for: Janssen Therapeutics, Division of Janssen Products, LP, Titusville, NJ 08560.
+Revised: June 2013

 This monograph has been modified to include the generic and brand name in many instances.